Shubhada Bhide, a sassy IT pro and a working mother of 2, recently shared her dental implant experience with the DxD community through an AMA session.

 - Cost - CPF claimable, any other choices

-You'd usually get MC for 5 days after the procedure
+You will usually get MC for 5 days after the procedure

 Depending on your condition, your dentist might offer you MC(s) of up to 5 days following your surgery.
-She got MC for 5 days too.
+She got an MC for 5 days too.
 However, she mentioned that by the next evening she was well enough to do some work on her laptop.